Pickelhaupt/EUC-Dash-ESP32/README.md

 For instructions on how to setup PlatformIO and building the project see the README.md file in the src directory.

 ## Introduction
 There are now two versions, one stable(ish) and one for development, I will add new features to the development version and merge when it is stable.
+At the moment I would recommend using the dev version as the stable version is a bit out of date.

 This is early version of a dashboard for electric unicycles.
 It currently only supports KingSong 67V wheels and ttgo t-watch 2020.
 The code is still quite unpolished and there are probably some bugs.
 Even though there are still a lot of functions missing, the dashboard now works quite well.